 How your placement provider covers their liability for any injury you cause your patients while on placement will depend on the placement setting.

 You do not need to worry about placements in any UK NHS setting covered by a state-backed indemnity scheme.
 Other employers should have similar covers in place.
-Such corporate insurance arrangements for the clinical negligence of their staff may include students.
+Corporate insurance arrangements for the clinical negligence of their staff may include students.
 If you are undertaking a placement outside of the NHS, you must check with the placement provider that they have appropriate covers in place.

 You must take special care when undertaking placements with football clubs and should talk this through with your clinical placement co-ordinator.
-The CSP PLI scheme does not cover claims arising from the treatment of certain types of professional footballer.
-We understand that clubs have their own scheme in place to cover their employees but we do not know if this covers students on placement.
+The CSP PLI scheme does not cover claims arising from the treatment of certain levels of male professional footballer.
+We understand that many clubs have their own medical malpractice schemes in place to cover their employees but we do not know if this covers students on placement.
 Where clubs choose not to include student placements within their corporate covers, students are restricted to working only with the players not affected by the CSP exclusion.

 The Ministry of Defence (MOD) and military units placements